Making Money on Strong Logos

 And done, the logo will be reviewed and approved accordingly.
 In particular, they will check to see if the design is original, which means you didn’t use any clip art or steal other’s work.
 Also, any fonts used must have been acquired legally.

 One more thing — the buyer owns full rights to the logo once everything is finalized.
-In other words, you can no longer promote or sell it anywhere else.
-If you do, you will be liable to refund the buyer, pay a 30% fee to Strong Logos and for any other losses incurred by the buyer.
+In other words, you can no longer sell it anywhere else.
+If you do, you will be liable to refund the buyer, pay a 30% fee to Strong Logos and reimburse for any other losses incurred by the buyer.

 Strong Logos is one more avenue for you to make passive income as a logo designer, and it’s easy to get accepted as a seller as long as you have a good portfolio.
 Just be sure to price your work carefully — Strong Logos does take a 30% cut and you will need to cover any PayPal fees.